 - (a) If approved by the cabinet, based on a demonstration to the satisfaction of the cabinet in the application that such disposal will have no adverse effect upon the stability of the fill, and if included as a condition of the permit, excess spoil may be disposed of in coal mine waste refuse piles in accordance with 405 KAR 16:140 or 405 KAR 18:140. - (b) Coal processing waste shall not be disposed of in fills designed and approved for excess spoil.
 Underground development waste may be disposed of in excess spoil fills if such disposal is specifically approved by the cabinet and is made a condition of the permit and if such underground development waste is: - 1.
-Placed in accordance with 405 KAR 16:140, Section 4; - 2.
+Placed in accordance with 405 KAR 18:140, Section 4; - 2.
 Demonstrated to be nontoxic-forming and nonacid-forming; and - 3.
-Demonstrated to have no adverse effect upon the stability of the fill. - Section 2.
+Demonstrated to have no adverse effect upon the stability of the fill. - (11) Spoil resulting from face-up operations for underground coal mine development may be placed in steep slope areas on the downslope at the drift entry as part of a cut and fill structure if the structure is less than 400 feet in length (as measured generally parallel to the mine bench) and if the fill is designed and constructed in accordance with the requirements of this section. - Section 2.
 Valley Fills and Head-of-hollow Fills.
-Valley fills and head-of-hollow fills shall meet all of the requirements of Section 1 of this administrative regulation and the additional requirements of this section, except as provided in Sections 3 and 4 of this administrative regulation. - (1) A subdrainage system for the fill shall be constructed in accordance with Section 1(6) - (c) or (d) of this administrative regulation and with the following: - (a) Be installed along the natural drainageways; - (b) Extend from the toe to the head of the fill; and - (c) Contain lateral drains to each area of potential drainage or seepage. - (2) Surface water run-off from the area above the fill shall be diverted away from the fill and into stabilized diversion channels designed to pass safely the run-off from a 100-year, twenty-four (24) hour precipitation event or larger event specified by the cabinet.
-Surface run-off from the fill surface shall be diverted to stabilized channels off the fill which will safely pass the run-off from a 100-year, twenty-four (24) hour precipitation event.
-Diversion designs shall comply with the applicable requirements of 405 KAR 16:080.
+Valley fills and head-of-hollow fills shall meet all of the requirements of Section 1 of this administrative regulation and the additional requirements of this section, except as provided in Sections 3 and 4 of this administrative regulation. - (1) A subdrainage system for the fill shall be constructed in accordance with Section 1(6) - (c) or (d) of this administrative regulation and with the following: - (a) Be installed along the natural drainageways; - (b) Extend from the toe to the head of the fill; and - (c) Contain lateral drains to each area of potential drainage or seepage. - (2) Surface water run-off from the area above the fill shall be diverted away from the fill and into stabilized diversion channels designed to pass safely the run-off from a 100 year, twenty-four (24) hour precipitation event or larger event specified by the cabinet.
+Surface run-off from the fill surface shall be diverted to stabilized channels off the fill which will safely pass the run-off from a 100 year, twenty-four (24) hour precipitation event.
+Diversion designs shall comply with the applicable requirements of 405 KAR 18:080.

 Section 3.
-Rock-Core Chimney Drains.
+Rock-core Chimney Drains.